els285/els285.github.io/_pages/physics.md

 <!-- # Physics  -->

-I work with the ATLAS Collaboration in CERN, Geneva, on several different areas of high-energy particle physics.
+I work with the ATLAS Collaboration at the Large Hadron Collider (LHC) at CERN, Geneva, on several different areas of high-energy particle physics.

 ## Properties of the Top Quark
 The top quark is the heaviest fundamental particle.
 This fact alone means that